Coffee Education9 min read Updated

 • Those sensitive to caffeine may prefer Arabica or blends with lower Robusta percentages

 If you're comparing espresso vs drip coffee caffeine levels across different brewing methods, remember that the bean variety significantly impacts the final count in your cup.
 The grind size you choose also affects caffeine extraction and overall flavour.
+For consistent results, invest in a quality burr grinder and store your beans properly — check our coffee bean freshness guide for storage tips.

 Growing Conditions and Environmental Impact